 Australia was a success!
 I did what I went to do.
 I saw what I went to see.
 I flew American Airlines out of Nashville to L.A.
 International, then flew Qantas down to Sydney.
 We crossed the equator and the International Date Line, and I was confused about what day it was.
 I arrived in Sydney in the morning, got my motel and took a train to the Harbor.
 The Sydney Opera House sits on the Harbor.
-I walked around it.
+I walked around it!
 I saw what they call the Rocks, which is the Old Town.
 Returning on the train, there was a man hit on the track.
 Everyone got off the train and walked to the next station.
 An Australian woman accompanied me through the crowded streets because she knew the way.
 Suddenly, she yelled!
 I looked, and a man had been hit by a car!
 We hurried to the accident.
 He was Oriental.
 He lay motionless.
 He was hurt, maybe dead!
 People gathered around, so we went on.
 "Is this how it is going to be?"
 I wondered.
 Back in my room, I phoned my contact at the Astronomical Society.
-The next day, Monte Wilson met me at the motel, and we drove through the Blue Mountains to a place called Wiruna.
+The next day, Monte Wilson met me at my motel, and we drove through the Blue Mountains to a place called Wiruna.
 "Wiruna" is an aborigine word meaning sunset.
 It is the Society's dark site and the location of the star party.
-Monte saw that I got a bed in the house (called the "White House" because they let Americans stay there).
+Monte saw that I got a bed in the house, called the "White House" because they let Americans stay there.
 They took care of me!
 I met a couple from Texas who had lived in Louisville.
 Tom was a dentist, and Lucy had gone to Atherton High School.
 We 3 and a couple from Hawaii were the only Americans among 300 stargazers.